thypirate/sweet-webdev-resources/README.md

   Flakes is an Open Source Design & Frontend Framework that serves as a foundation for internal business applications
 + [AdminJs](https://github.com/getoutreach/adminjs)

-  AdminJs is a backend agnostic administration framework.
+  AdminJs is a backend agnostic administration framework
 + [Flight](https://flightjs.github.io/)

   Flight is a component-based, event-driven JavaScript framework from Twitter